-Recom mendation Compliance Corporate Governance Disclosure PRINC PRINCIPLE 3 - INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALLY AND RESPONSIBLY 3.1 A listed entity should articulate and disclose its values.
+Recom mendation Compliance Corporate Governance Disclosure PRINCI PRINCIPLE 3 - INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALLY AND RESPONSIBLY 3.1 A listed entity should articulate and disclose its values.
 YES The Board believes in and supports lawful, ethical and responsible decision making.
-The Company's values are contained in the Corporate Code of Conduct.
+The Company's values are contained in the Corporate Code of Conduct & Ethics.
 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code.
-YES (a) The Company's Corporate Code of Conduct applies to the Company's Directors, senior executives and employees.
-The Company's Corporate Code of Conduct (which forms part of the Company's Corporate Governance Plan) is available on the Company's website. (b) Material breaches of the Corporate Code of Conduct need to be reported to the Board.
+YES (a) The Company's Corporate Code of Conduct & Ethics applies to the Company's Directors, senior executives and employees.
+The Company's Corporate Code of Conduct & Ethics is available on the Company's website. (b) Material breaches of the Corporate Code of Conduct & Ethics need to be reported to the Board.
 3.3 A listed entity should: (a) have and disclose a whistleblower policy; and (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
-YES (a) The Company's whistleblower policy is available on the Company's website. (b) All material incidents will be communicated to the Audit, Risk and ESG Committee or the Board.
+YES (a) The Company's whistleblower policy is available on the Company's website.(b) All material incidents are communicated to the Audit, Risk and ESG Committee or the Board.
 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy.
-YES (a) The Company's Anti-Bribery and Anti-Corruption Policy is available on the Company's website. (b) All material incidents will be communicated to the Audit, Risk and ESG Committee or the Board.
+YES (a) The Company's Anti-Bribery and Anti-Corruption Policy is available on the Company's website. (b) All material incidents are communicated to the Audit, Risk and ESG Committee or the Board.